Ninox

-Ninox is a genus of true owls comprising 36 species found in Asia and Australasia.
+Ninox is a genus of true owls comprising 36 extant and one extinct species found in Asia and Australasia.
 Many species are known as hawk-owls or boobooks, but the northern hawk-owl (Surnia ulula) is not a member of this genus.

 Taxonomy

 The genus was introduced by English naturalist Brian Houghton Hodgson in 1837 with the type species as Ninox nipalensis, a junior synonym of Strix lugubris Tickell 1833.
-Strix lugubris is now considered a subspecies of the brown boobook (Ninox scutula lugubris).
+Strix lugubris is now considered a subspecies of the brown boobook (Ninox scutulata lugubris).

+Etymology

+The ornithologist who first described Ninox ios gives the origin of the genus name as a portmanteau of nisus and noctua.